-The Bachelor of Science in Information Security Program (BSIS) delivers fundamental IT security principles and real-world Cyber Security applications, tools, and techniques used in today's job work force for careers in Information Assurance, Cyber Security, or Information Security.
-It prepares students to obtain knowledge for careers in information technology, and specifically in information security.
-The program features a state of the art virtual labs environment to allow students hands on experience in using the tools of a cyber security professional a safe secure sandbox.
-Covering areas dealing with network management, computer security, incident response, and cyber security threat assessment, the program prepares the student for any entry level position in the information security field.
+The Bachelor of Science in Cyber Security Program (BSCS) delivers fundamental IT security principles and real-world cyber security applications, tools, and techniques used in today's job work force for careers in Cyber security.
+It prepares students to obtain knowledge for careers in information technology, and specifically in cyber security.
+The program features a state of the art virtual labs environment to allow students hands on experience in using the tools of a cyber security professional in a safe, secure sandbox.
+Covering areas dealing with network management, computer security, incident response, and cyber security threat assessment, the program prepares the student for any entry level position in the cyber security field.

-BSIS Program Objectives
+BSCS Program Objectives